Close

 Methods of assessment

-There will be no formal examination or assessment, but a Certificate of Attendance will be issued to those completing the course.
+There is no formal examination or assessment, but you will receive a Certificate of Attendance for completing the course.

 Teaching methods

-Teaching will be through a variety of lectures, discussions, role-play, problem solving workshops and the use of technology to access current health information.
-As part of the course you will be expected to partake in a small group project, which may require some additional work outside the usual lecturing hours of 9am-5pm.
+Teaching will be through a variety of lectures, discussions, role-play, problem-solving workshops and the use of technology to access current health information.
+You will be expected to take part in a small group project, which may require some additional work outside the usual lecturing hours of 9 am-5:30 pm, and there will also be opportunities for ‘ask the experts’ Q&A sessions and a networking evening.

 Course objectives